particle-iot/docs/src/content/hardware/migration-guides/b-series-boron-migration-guide.md

 The Boron has a Micro USB B connector.

-The B Series SoM does not have a USB connector.
+The B-Series SoM does not have a USB connector.
 It is recommended that you add one to your base board for programming and troubleshooting/

 ### NFC tag

-The Boron and B Series SoM have NFC Tag support.
+The Boron and B-Series SoM have NFC Tag support.

 The Boron has a U.FL connector on the bottom of the board; you must supply your own NFC antenna connector or integrated antenna on your base board.

 ## PMIC Notes

 {{!-- BEGIN shared-blurb 93112786-2815-408c-b064-ec7e9c629200 --}}
-When using the B Series SoM with a bq24195 PMIC, note the following:
+When using the B-Series SoM with a bq24195 PMIC, note the following:

 By default, the bq24195 sets the input current limit, which affects powering by VIN and VUSB, to 100 mA.
-This affects the VSYS output of the PMIC, which powers both the cellular modem and 3V3 supply, and is not enough to power the B Series SoM in normal operation.
+This affects the VSYS output of the PMIC, which powers both the cellular modem and 3V3 supply, and is not enough to power the B-Series SoM in normal operation.

 If your device has the default firmware (Tinker), it will attempt to connect to the cloud, brown out due to insufficient current, then the device will reset.
 This may result in what appears to be the status LED blinking white, but is actually rolling reboot caused by brownout.

-A factory new B Series SoM does not enable the PMIC setup.
+A factory new B-Series SoM does not enable the PMIC setup.
 To enable the use of the bq21415, you must enable the system power feature [PMIC_DETECTION](/reference/device-os/api/power-manager/systempowerfeature/#systempowerfeature-pmic_detection) in your code.
-This defaults to off because the B Series SoM can be used without a PMIC, or with a different PMIC, and also requires I2C on D0/D1, and some base boards may use those pins as GPIO.
+This defaults to off because the B-Series SoM can be used without a PMIC, or with a different PMIC, and also requires I2C on D0/D1, and some base boards may use those pins as GPIO.

 Because the input current limit does not affect the battery input (Li+), for troubleshooting purposes it can be helpful to attach a battery to help rule out input current limit issues.
 It's also possible to supply 3.7V via a bench power supply to the battery input, instead of VIN.

-The input current limit can result in a situation where you can't bring up a B Series SoM because it browns out continuously, but also cannot flash code to it to stop if from browning out.
+The input current limit can result in a situation where you can't bring up a B-Series SoM because it browns out continuously, but also cannot flash code to it to stop if from browning out.
 There are two general solutions:

 - Attach a battery or supply by Li+ when bringing up a board.
 - Use SWD/JTAG and reset halt the MCU.
 This will prevent it from connecting to the cloud, so you can flash Device OS and firmware to it by SWD.